supernnova/SuperNNova/docs/installation/five_minute_guide.rst

 Welcome to SuperNNova!

 This is a quick start guide so you can start testing our framework.

-If you want to install SuperNNova as a module, please take a look at :ref:`Start_module`.
+!!!
+If you want to install SuperNNova as a module, you ened to use the main branch.

 Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~